Evertcolombia/Deploy_cli/README.md

     arguments: {\
         ip: ip of the server to connect,\
         key-ssh: path for the private key file,\
-        user-ssh: user to use in the server,\
+        user-ssh: user to use in the server\
-        host: Hostname of the server where node runs\
     }

     example:\
-        python3 mainy.py build setup 54.93.136.166 $HOME/private ubuntu ws01.mysite.com
+        python3 mainy.py build setup 54.93.136.166 $HOME/private ubuntu

 -[swarm]